Știuca: History

 The first mention of Știuca dates back to 1585, but it is about praedium or terra Stukatth and not about a cohesive locality.
-The village was practically founded by German settlers between 1784–1787.
+The village was practically founded by German settlers between 1784 and 1787.
 They named it Ebendorf, a name it bore until 1901.
 The German settlers came from various regions, the first being from Luxembourg, followed by those from Württemberg, Bavaria and Austria.
 Slovaks and Germans from Bohemia later settled.
 Through school and church, through mixed marriages, the Slovaks were assimilated over time by the German population.
 The Știuca–Sălbăgel estate was once owned by the barons of the Brukenthal house.
-In 1786, 60 families of 214 people, mostly from Luxembourg, settled in Știuca.
+In 1786, 60 families, totaling 214 people, mostly from Luxembourg, settled in Știuca.
 From 1867, during the Hungarian administration, the village was named Csukás.
-Since 1919 the village is called Știuca.
+Since 1919 the village has been called Știuca.
 Starting in 1966, Ukrainians from Maramureș County, which currently represents the majority of the population, began to settle in Știuca.
 Most ethnic Germans emigrated to the FRG in 1990.

 Demographics

-Știuca had a population of 1,813 inhabitants at the 2011 census, down 1% from the 2002 census.
-Most inhabitants are Ukrainians (62.82%), with a minority of Romanians (34.09%).
-For 1.65% of the population, ethnicity is unknown.
-In terms of religion, there is no majority religion, the inhabitants being Orthodox (48.26%), Pentecostals (26.64%), Old Believers (7.5%), Baptists (1.43%) and Roman Catholics (1.1%).
-For 2.15% of the population, religious affiliation is unknown.
+Știuca had a population of 2,160 inhabitants at the 2021 census, up 19.14% from the 2011 census.
+Most inhabitants are Ukrainians (56.8%), with a minority of Romanians (36.01%).
+In terms of religion, there is no majority religion, the inhabitants being Pentecostals (31.43%), Old Believers (29.44%), Orthodox (29.44%) and Baptists (1.57%).
+For 6.57% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Voiteg is administered by a mayor and a local council composed of 10 councilors.
+The mayor, Vasile Bejera, from the National Liberal Party, has been in office since 2004.
+As from the 2024 local elections, the local council has the following composition by political parties:

+Economy

+The primary economic activities of the commune's residents—and their main sources of income—are agriculture, trade, construction, along with various secondary economic pursuits.
+Cereal cultivation occupies the largest share of agricultural land, followed by technical crops and fruit tree orchards.
+The soil in Știuca commune is particularly well-suited for growing wheat, corn, barley, oats, and sunflower.